avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Nelson et al 2009: https://pubmed.ncbi.nlm.nih.gov/19756008/

-Cholera outbreaks typically occur in places where there is poor access to clean water and poor sewage infrastructure.
+Cholera outbreaks typically occur in places where there is poor access to clean water and poor sewage infrastructure (Figure 3).
 These include low-income settings in which there is poor water sanitation infrastructure, or places in which there is a humanitarian crisis (e.g. an earthquake or war) that has disrupted the water sanitation infrastructure.
 Examples are Haiti, where there was a cholera epidemic from 2010-2019 which began shortly after a massive earthquake occurred in 2010, and Yemen, which has suffered a cholera epidemic from 2016-present during its ongoing civil war.